-Policy 1: Indigenous biodiversity is managed in a way that gives effect to Te Rito o te Harakeke.
+Policy 1: Indigenous biodiversity is managed in a way that gives effect to the decision-making principles and takes into account the principles of the Treaty of Waitangi.

-Policy 2: Tangata whenua are recognised as kaitiaki, and enabled to exercise kaitiakitanga for indigenous biodiversity in their rohe, including through:
+Policy 2: Tangata whenua exercise kaitiakitanga for indigenous biodiversity in their rohe, including through:

-- (a) enabling tangata whenua to manage indigenous biodiversity on their land; and - (b) the identification and protection of indigenous species, populations and ecosystems that are taonga.
+- (a) managing indigenous biodiversity on their land; and - (b) identifying and protecting indigenous species, populations and ecosystems that are taonga; and - (c) actively participating in other decision-making about indigenous biodiversity.